ranfysvalle02/ml-backpropagation/README.md

 - **Decision Boundary**: Visualizes how the model separates the space into areas predicted as inside or outside the circle.
 - **Data Points**: Plots the training data to see how well the model's predictions align.

+# Appendix

+## Understanding Differential Calculus

+Differential calculus, a subfield of calculus, focuses on describing change.
+It involves the concept of a derivative, which can be interpreted as the rate of change of a function at a point.
+In other words, it measures how a function changes as its input changes.
+This concept is fundamental to understanding how things change over time and is at the heart of many scientific and mathematical disciplines.

+## The Impact of Differential Calculus

+Differential calculus has had a profound impact on our understanding of the world and the development of modern technology.
+It is fundamental to physics, engineering, computer science, economics, statistics, and many other fields.

+In physics, for example, differential calculus is used to describe the motion of objects, the behavior of electric and magnetic fields, the propagation of light, and much more.
+It allows us to predict how physical systems will evolve over time based on their current state.

+## Newton, Einstein, and the Evolution of Physics

+Sir Isaac Newton, one of the inventors of calculus, used it to formulate his laws of motion and universal gravitation, laying the groundwork for classical physics.
+Newton's laws describe the motion of objects in our everyday world with great accuracy.
+His work was a monumental leap in human understanding, and Albert Einstein once said of Newton's contributions, "perhaps the greatest advance in thought that a single individual was ever privileged to make."

+However, at the turn of the 20th century, Albert Einstein showed that Newton's laws break down when dealing with very high speeds or very strong gravitational fields.
+Einstein's theory of relativity, which describes the behavior of objects at high speeds and the nature of gravity, required a more advanced form of calculus known as tensor calculus.

 ### FULL CODE

 ```python